tomasantunes/main-wiki2/The Problem/Problem 1 Answers.md

 - That's a constant in life.
 You can work every day of your life and that information will continue to be true.
 - This is good, this means there will always be someone who surprises you with something new to learn and you will never get bored.
 - No is no. You're just not capable of accepting a no.
+- We're making an effort to get some coins together to smoke weed togehter and all the joints you pass are shit.